Accessibility on the IT Website

 - Web authoring tools and evolving web technologies that support the production of accessible web content and websites and that can be used effectively by people with disabilities.

-Contact the NUIT Support Center for assistance with particular content on a web page or when encountering any other inaccessible documents on the NUIT website.
+Contact the IT Support Center for assistance with particular content on a web page or when encountering any other inaccessible documents on the Northwestern IT website.

 How to Use Web Accessibility Features